Best Shoes & Best Insoles

 - While these acids can help dissolve the hard skin that makes up the corn callous, they can also lead to agitation.

-- Especially if you have diabetes poor blood flow or are older.
+- Especially if you have diabetes, poor blood flow, or are older.

-Went to see a podiatrist?
+When to see a podiatrist?

 Preferred Toe Corn Treatment: